Important Information

 Description

-What we learn about you from letters and emails you write to us, and Conversations between us.
+What we learn about you from letters and emails you write to us, conversations between us, interactions you have with us on social media, and your use of our web chat.

 Social Relationships